Math / 5th Grade / Unit 1: Place Value with Decimals

 In 4th Grade Math, students developed the understanding that a digit in any place represents ten times as much as it represents in the place to its right (4.NBT.1).
 With this deepened understanding of the place value system, students read and wrote multi-digit whole numbers in various forms, compared them, and rounded them (4.NBT.2—3).

 Unit 1 starts off with reinforcing some of this place value understanding of multi-digit whole numbers to 1 million, building up to that number by multiplying 10 by itself repeatedly.
 After this repeated multiplication, students are introduced to exponents to denote powers of 10.
-Then, students review the relationship in a whole number between a place value and the place to its left (4.NBT.1) and learn about the reciprocal relationship of a place value and the place to its right (5.NBT.1).
+Then, students review the relationship in a whole number between a place and the place to its left (4.NBT.1) and learn about the reciprocal relationship of a place and the place to its right (5.NBT.1).
 Students also extend their work from 4th Grade Math on multiplying whole numbers by 10 to multiplying and dividing them by powers of 10 (5.NBT.2).
 After extensive practice with whole numbers, students then divide by 10 repeatedly to extend their place value system in the other direction, to decimals.
 They then apply these rules and perform these operations with powers of 10 to decimal numbers.
 Lastly, after deepening their understanding of the base-ten structure of our place value system, students read, write, compare, and round numbers in various forms (5.NBT.3—4).

 As mentioned earlier, students will look for and make use of structure throughout the unit (MP.7).
 Students will also have an opportunity to look for and express regularity in repeated reasoning (MP.8), such as “when students explain patterns in the number of zeros of the product when multiplying a number by powers of 10 (5.NBT.2)” (PARCC Model Content Frameworks, p.
 24).